JimPaine/terraform-github-deploy/README.md

 # terraform-github-deploy

-Deploys a new "empty" App Service and configure a GitHub repo webhook to call ont the kudu deploy endpoint.
+Deploys a new "empty" App Service and configure a GitHub repo webhook to call on to the kudu deploy endpoint.

 ## Step 1